• Skip to primary navigation

 Garden Play Areas and Rope Swings

-Published: Jun 25, 2019 by admin · This post may contain affiliate links or sponsored content
+Published: Jun 25, 2019 by admin · This post may contain affiliate links or collaborative content.

 My eldest child is now 12 and I’ve never had a huge amount of childcare so we’ve spent a lot of time playing in the garden over the years.
 We’ve had plastic play houses, wooden play houses, a climbing frame, various slides and lots of outdoor games.
 All have been played with a LOT so they were definitely money well spent.
 The climbing frame was used so much it was falling apart when we eventually took it down.
 I managed to salvage the slide which is now much loved by Charlie, but he doesn’t have much else to play on as the wooden play house sadly fell apart earlier in the year too.
 Luckily he loves football and tennis so a few balls and bats are keeping him fairly entertained for the moment.